 To use this rule response, you must create the reference data collection.

 Remove from Reference Set

-If you want this rule to remove data from a reference set, select this check box.
+Select this checkbox to remove data from a reference set.

 To remove data from a reference set: